How to Spot the Patterns That Keep You Stuck in Leadership and Life

 Why your most persistent frustrations survive every fix attempt, and what becomes possible when you finally see the pattern clearly.

-Every leader has at least one complaint that keeps showing up, whether it's about their team, their board, their market, or their time.
-You've voiced it so many times you could recite it in your sleep, and every time you say it, you feel completely justified because the evidence is right there.
-But what if the complaint itself is the problem?
-What if you're not just observing a pattern but actively sustaining it, and the thing you keep complaining about is actually giving you something you don't want to admit you're getting?
+Every leader has at least one complaint that keeps showing up.
+It's about the team, the board, the market, and the lack of time.
+You've voiced it so many times you could recite it in your sleep, and every time you say it, the evidence feels obvious.
+But persistence is a tell.
+When a complaint survives every attempt to resolve it, you're not just observing a pattern.
+You're sustaining it.
+And it's giving you something you don't want to admit you're getting.

-That's the nature of a racket, and it's one of the most powerful concepts I've encountered in my work with leaders.
-I first learned about rackets through my experience with the Landmark Forum, where it fundamentally changed how I understood my own patterns.
-Since then, it has become one of the most useful tools I bring to my coaching work with CEOs and leadership teams, because it cuts through surface-level symptoms to the root of why certain problems persist despite every effort to solve them.
+That's the nature of a racket.
+I first learned about rackets through Landmark Forum, where the framework fundamentally changed my understanding of my own patterns.
+Since then, it's become one of the most useful tools I bring into my coaching work with CEOs and leadership teams.
+It cuts past the surface complaint to the root of why certain problems persist despite a genuine effort to solve them.

 Think about the complaint you've had the longest.
 Maybe it's about your leadership team not stepping up.
 Maybe it's about your partner not understanding the pressure you're under.
 Maybe it's about never having time for yourself.
 You've probably tried to fix it multiple times through conversations, new expectations, or different approaches.
 And yet here you are, still complaining about the same thing.